-Traveling overseas is always an adventure.
+Traveling overseas and staying at one of luxury family resorts Maldives is always an adventure.
 But the fun side of that adventure can turn to pain if you aren’t prepared.

 Making sure the devices we rely on to keep us connected is one of the top challenges.

-Before a recent trip to Italy, one of my big questions was how I would keep my devices charged.
+After booking an Istanbul trip at madeinturkeytours.com, one of my big questions was how I would keep my devices charged.
 Different countries use different outlets and voltages, many of which aren’t compatible with the chargers we have in the U.S..

 We relied on our ability to purchase an adapter once we got there which proved more challenging than expected.